Morbid Angel: Reunion with Steve Tucker (2015–2022)

-On January 9, 2017, Trey Azagthoth announced on his Facebook page that Scott Fuller from Annihilated joined Morbid Angel for the recording of their new album.
+On January 9, 2017, Trey Azagthoth announced on his Facebook page that drummer Scott Fuller joined Morbid Angel for the recording of their new album.
 Additional details indicated that the album title would presumably start with the letter "K", given the band's history on naming their albums alphabetically.
-The next day, the band announced that they had hired Dan Vadim Von from Vadimvon as their second guitarist.
+On January 10th, the band announced that Dan Vadim Von has joined as second guitarist.
 They also announced a U.S. tour with Suffocation, Revocation and Withered, which would begin in late May and continue into late June.
 In a March interview on The Metal Magdalene with Jet show on Metal Messiah Radio, Steve Tucker explained that the album would be a "death metal album".
 When speaking to Orlando Weekly in May 2017, Tucker said that the tour setlist would not feature any David Vincent era material and would then perform songs featuring him instead.
 He also said that they would play "probably one or two new songs" from the new album, in which he said that it was "almost done, but we don't want to put out too much with YouTube putting it up the next day."
 On the opening night on May 23, they performed a new song entitled "Warped".
 Morbid Angel canceled their European appearance twice due to passport issues from one of the members.
 The band's management explained that a new passport would not be issued in time for the shows.
 The band expressed disappointment with the news and issued an apology.
 On October 5, the cover artwork for the forthcoming album titled Kingdoms Disdained was revealed, which was released on December 1 by Silver Lining Music.
 Later that day, the brand new song "Piles of Little Arms" was made available for streaming, followed by "For No Master" on November 29.

 Morbid Angel toured the U.S. in the spring of 2018 with Misery Index and Origin, performing on separate legs.
-Two additional bands Dreaming Dead and Hate Storm Annihilation were added as additional support.
 In early 2019, Morbid Angel and Cannibal Corpse toured together for the first time ever, promoted by heavy metal magazine Decibel, with Necrot and Blood Incantation as additional support.
 Immolation replaced Cannibal Corpse for the final week of the tour.